abeahmed/cse15l-lab-reports/LabReport1.md

 ![Image](Account.png)

-You'll want to reset your password, which can be done through the Global Password Reset tool:
+You'll want to reset your password, which can be done through the Global Password Reset tool (Keep in mind, this will reset the password to all your UCSD accounts):

 [Global Password Reset](https://sdacs.ucsd.edu/~icc/password.php)